There are a Number of Different Types of Startup Advisors

 Having an excellent HR attorney is important when negotiating employment agreements and establishing key policies (e.g., all employees and contractors need to sign a proprietary inventions and non-disclosure agreement).

 In any company, it is important to have a bookkeeper and some accounting support.
 This is sometimes done ‘in-house’, but I think outsourcing this function makes sense for most companies.
-You many need occasional support from a contract CFO to manage this function, banking relationships, assistance in raising outside capital, and building a financial model and plan for your company.
-But this isn’t necessarily a requirement.
+You may need occasional support from a contract CFO to manage this function, banking relationships, assistance in raising outside capital, and building a financial model and plan for your company.
+So an advisor in this field can be beneficial.
+These types of advisors can help better market themselves by using financial advisor marketing seminars as a way to build upon ideas and reach a wider audience, this can, in turn, be of great help.
+You may want to attend one yourself to see how you can personally help the finances of your startup.

 Technical and Business Advisory Boards